andrewzhyee/personalsite/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include media use and youth well-being, parent-child communication, and technological acceptance for health among the elderly.
+bio: I am a Faculty Early Career Award Fellow at the Humanities, Arts, and Social Sciences department in the Singapore University of Technology Design.
+My primary research interest involve parent-child communication, health communication, and youth media use and well-being.

 interests:
 - Media and youth well-being
 - Parent-child communication
-- Technological acceptance
+- Health communication

 education:
   courses: